apache/incubator-weex/doc/syntax/display-logic.md

 Later on, when you replace the array including an item of the same nickname, it knows it can reuse the existing scope and DOM elements associated with the same nickname.

-## Omitted mustach wrapper
+## Omitted mustache wrapper

-Particularly for the `if` and `repeat` attribute, the mustache wrapper in values could be omitted: just the same as data-binding syntax.
+Particularly for the `if` and `repeat` attribute, the [mustache](https://mustache.github.io/) wrapper in values could be omitted: just the same as data-binding syntax.

 ```html
 <template>